 There are many types of gravel including: glass gravel, lava rock, pea gravel, crushed granite, river rock, slate chips, and more.
 This variety is great because it can bring your project to the next level, by having your gravel color match the project’s aesthetic.
 Some great projects using gravel would be: walkways, rock gardens, driveways, patios, planting beds, edging, and stopping the growth of weeds.
 You can also use gravel for backfill projects, as it has excellent drainage qualities.

 When planning landscape renovation, choosing the right dirt is one of the most important factors.

 Contact us at Earth Development and we will free you from the worries about landscaping rock options.
-For more than 20 years we have been providing landscaping and lawn maintenance services and are always ready to help you.
+For more than 20 years we have been providing commercial landscaping and lawn maintenance services and are always ready to help you.